ugglr/react-native-storybook-boilerplate/README.md

 It's the ultimate library development setup meant for kickstarting ui library development for react-native.

+In a nutshell there's two installations:
+1. **React Native + Storybook/React-Native**
+It was installed following the normal steps of
+  a) doing a fresh `npx react-native init`
+  b) running `` for a fresh @storybook/react-native and @storybook/react-native-server installation
+2. **React + Storybook/React**

 Goals of this repo:

 | ToDo| Status |